2022 SESSION OF THE TENNESSEE GENERAL ASSEMBLY

-Applicants for the Tennessee Legislative Internship Program must be enrolled as juniors, seniors, graduate students, or law students in degree programs in political science, law, history, administration, social work, economics, sociology, journalism, or related fields.
+Applicants for the Tennessee Legislative Internship Program must be registered to vote and be enrolled as juniors, seniors, graduate students, or law students in degree programs in political science, law, history, administration, social work, economics, sociology, journalism, or related fields.
 Applicants should also have at least a 3.0 GPA.

-Interns will be appointed for the 2017 Legislative Session for the period of January 9 until April 29, 2016.
+Selected applicants will be appointed as legislative interns for the 2022 session of the TN General Assembly for the period of January 10 until April 29, 2022.
 (The appointment period is not coterminous with the semester calendar, and school holidays such as spring break are not observed by the General Assembly.)

-A stipend of $400 per week will be paid to each intern, plus reimbursement for travel at the prevailing rate per mile for authorized travel between the intern's home institution and Nashville, limited to one round-trip per month.
-A one-time advance payment of $350 also will be granted to each intern for relocation and adjustment purposes.
-If there is any change in the amount of stipend paid to each intern, as a result of the meeting with the Sponsoring Committee, the students will be notified prior to their arrival.
+A stipend of $400 per week will be paid to each intern, plus reimbursement for travel between the intern's home institution and Nashville at the state authorized rate, limited to one round-trip per month.
+A one-time advance payment of $400 also will be granted to each intern for relocation and adjustment purposes.
+If there is any change in the amount of stipend paid to each intern as a result of the meeting with the Sponsoring Committee, the students will be notified prior to their arrival.
+Students should note that all stipend payments including the relocation allowance are treated as taxable income subject to withholding and F.I.C.A.

 Interns are expected to attend weekly intern meetings.
 Examples of speakers have included former governors, Tennessee Supreme Court Justices, and the Tennessee Constitutional Officers as well as many other leaders in state government.
 Interns also have the opportunity to tour Riverbend maximum-security prison, the State Capitol, and the Bicentennial Mall.
 Other activities of interest include a visit to the Tennessee Supreme Court, mock legislative session, and competing with legislators in basketball.

-To apply for a legislative internship, UTK students should do the following:
+To apply for a legislative internship, UT students should do the following:

 - Download and complete the application, naming the file with your name and type of file, e.g.: Chris Doe application